* Yum Brands falls on avian flu sales impact

 * Initial claims, import-export prices data on tap

-NEW YORK, April 11 (Reuters) - U.S. stock index futures edged higher on Thursday, indicating the S&P may scale fresh historic highs amid signs China's recovery may be gaining steam and ahead of U.S. labor market data.
+NEW YORK, April 11 U.S. stock index futures edged higher on Thursday, indicating the S&P may extend its historic highs amid signs China's recovery may be gaining steam and ahead of U.S. labor market data.

-Both the Dow and S&P climbed more than 1 percent on Wednesday to close at new record highs after three straight days of gains.
+* Both the Dow and S&P climbed more than 1 percent on Wednesday to close at historic highs, boosted by cyclical shares for a second consecutive day.

-S&P 500 futures rose 0.7 point and were slightly above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures rose 14 points, and Nasdaq 100 futures dipped 4.5 points.
+* S&P 500 futures rose 1.6 points and were slightly above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures rose 33 points, and Nasdaq 100 futures dipped 4.25 points.

-Deutsche Telekom sweetened its terms for the proposed merger between T-Mobile USA and MetroPCS Communications by reducing the combined company's debt, bowing to pressure from activists and proxy advisory firms.
-MetroPcs shares advanced 0.3 percent to $11.59 before the opening bell.
+* Deutsche Telekom sweetened its terms on Wednesday for the proposed merger between T-Mobile USA and MetroPCS Communications by reducing the combined company's debt, bowing to pressure from activists and proxy advisory firms.

-Asian shares were boosted by fresh data that underscored a recovery in China and by Wall Street's record closing overnight.
+* Asian shares were boosted by fresh data that underscored a recovery in China and Wall Street's record closing overnight.